huggingface/transformers/model_cards/vinai/phobert-large/README.md

  - Two PhoBERT versions of "base" and "large" are the first public large-scale monolingual language models pre-trained for Vietnamese.
 PhoBERT pre-training approach is based on [RoBERTa](https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.md)  which optimizes the [BERT](https://github.com/google-research/bert) pre-training procedure for more robust performance.
  - PhoBERT outperforms previous monolingual and multilingual approaches, obtaining new state-of-the-art performances on four downstream Vietnamese NLP tasks of Part-of-speech tagging, Dependency parsing, Named-entity recognition and Natural language inference.

-The general architecture and experimental results of PhoBERT can be found in our [paper](https://arxiv.org/abs/2003.00744):
+The general architecture and experimental results of PhoBERT can be found in our EMNLP-2020 Findings [paper](https://arxiv.org/abs/2003.00744):

     @article{phobert,
-    title     = {{PhoBERT: Pre-trained language models for Vietnamese}}, author    = {Dat Quoc Nguyen and Anh Tuan Nguyen}, journal   = {arXiv preprint},
+    title     = {{PhoBERT: Pre-trained language models for Vietnamese}}, author    = {Dat Quoc Nguyen and Anh Tuan Nguyen}, journal   = {Findings of EMNLP},
-    volume    = {arXiv:2003.00744},
     year      = {2020}
     }